 Best DMZ Tour to Visit North Korea

 As an American, visiting the Joint Security Area (JSA) located in Panmunjom is the easiest and safest way to officially say you went to North Korea.
-We reached out to Panmunjom Travel Center to help us organize our DMZ tour.
+We reached out to a popular tour guide in Seoul to help us organize our DMZ tour.

-During our research, a Panmunjom DMZ Tour easily stood out from the competition.
+Based on their guidance and our research, this Panmunjom DMZ Tour easily stood out from the competition.
 Their reviews online are 5 stars and it’s ranked number one on TripAdvisor for things to do.
 However, the only negative is that it’s a group tour that takes place on a tour bus.

 If you’re looking for a private guided tour of the DMZ then you may be interested in the Private DMZ Peace Tour: N.Korea 3rd Invasion Tunnel and Suspension Bridge tour.
-A few other amazing tours to consider while in Seoul include:
+Moreover, below are a few other fantastic tours to consider while in Seoul include:

 - Full-Day Essential Seoul Tour